bruce-hill/tomo/docs/operators.md

 >> Person("Alice", 33) _max_.age Person("Bob", 20)
 = Person(name="Alice", age=33)

-// Get the longest of two arrays:
+// Get the longest of two lists:
 >> [10, 20, 30, 40] _max_.length [99, 1]
 = [10, 20, 30, 40]

-// Get the array with the highest value in the last position:
+// Get the list with the highest value in the last position:
 >> [10, 20, 999] _max_[-1] [99, 1]
 = [10, 20, 999]
 ```

-The keyed comparison can chain together multiple field accesses, array index
+The keyed comparison can chain together multiple field accesses, list index
 operations, method calls, etc. If you wanted to, for example, get the item
 whose `x` field has the highest absolute value, you could use `_max_.x:abs()`.